mramshaw/Kubernetes/README.md

 There are 3 main tools, __kubeadm__, __kubectl__, and __minikube__.

 For setting up local clusters or for provisioning VMs, __kubeadm__ is probably useful.

+[If you go this route, make sure to use your *best* machine for the __master__ node, as it is a single point of failure (multi-master clusters *may* be in the works but are not yet a reality as of Kubernetes 1.8).
+If the ___etcd___ on the master node breaks, not much else will work properly either.]

 However, for dealing with cloud providers (such as AWS, Azure, GCP) it is probably not needed.